rwxrob/notes/IRL data hub service.md

 - Polling and SSE only (no websockets)
 - Customizable forced latency setting
 - Event timestamps required (NOT the time of the HTTP request)
+- Events triggered for subscribing apps
+- Also add regular/polling intervals for common backend queries

 ## Generic data ingestion and consolidation